-Polyurethane has it’s place, but for me, I generally don’t use it for my DIY furniture projects.
+Polyurethane has its place, but for me, I generally don’t use it for my DIY furniture projects.
 Polyurethane is too finicky, the application is difficult and it doesn’t give the look I want for my projects.
-These are three reasons I don’t use polyurethane and what finish I use instead.
+These are three reasons I don’t use polyurethane and today I’m sharing what finish I use instead.

 Polyurethane is way too fussy for me.
 Just look at the instructions on the back of the container… polyurethane must be applied in a dust free environment.
 That rules out applying polyurethane in my workshop or applying polyurethane outside.
-In my small house that means I’m applying poly in my kitchen!
+In my small house, that means I’m applying poly to my furniture projects in my kitchen!